Bucciano: History

 Archaeological finds show the presence of an early settlement in the area dating back to pre-Roman times.
 Early documents mentioning Bucianus date back to 1326.
 Bucciano was part of the nearby town of Airola until the end of feudalism in the late 19th century.
 Afterwards, Bucciano became an independent town and part of the province of Benevento after the unification of Italy.

 Main sights

 The Caroline Aqueduct, designed by 18th-century Italian engineer and architect Luigi Vanvitelli, collects the natural spring water of the nearby Fizzo River and passes through Bucciano as it channels the water some 38 kilometers towards the Royal Palace of Caserta.

-A street in Bucciano, with Mount Taburnus on the background.

 The Church of San Giovanni Battista and the Sanctuary of Santa Maria of Monte Taburno are two historic churches located in the town.
 The latter of these churches was built on the slopes of Mount Taburno in the fifteenth century after tales of a miraculous healing of a deaf-mute shepherd who found a statue of the Virgin Mary in a nearby cave.
 The sanctuary was the site of a convent of Dominican friars from 1498 to 1743.